an1tra/RPS-Game/README.md

 ```
 7. Press Enter.
 Your local clone will be created.

 To view this application you will need to navigate into the index.html file and left-click to "View in Default Browser".
-Then, open the console to view the JavaScript in action.
+Or, click the project link listed below.

 <!-- USAGE EXAMPLES -->